Fdawgs/yh-sider-obfuscation-service/README.md

 ### Deploying using PM2

-It is recommended that you use a process manager such as [PM2](https://pm2.keymetrics.io/) when deploying Fastify applications like this into production.
+If you are unable to deploy this into production using Docker, it is recommended that you use a process manager such as [PM2](https://pm2.keymetrics.io/).

 1. Navigate to the repo
 2. Run `yarn install --production` to install dependencies